 You may choose to include or disregard optional entries.
-Optional entries appear after the main path:
+Optional entries appear below the main path:

-If you can optionally choose from more than one entry, all the choices appear after the main path:
+If you can optionally choose from more than one entry, all the choices appear below the main path:

 Some commands and statements treat one of the optional choices as a default value.
 This value is UNDERLINED.
 It is presumed to be selected if you type the command or statement without specifying one of the options.